tomasherceg/dotvvm-docs/Pages/advanced-authentication-authorization.md

 **DotVVM** doesn't implement any specific authentication features, however it can use advantage of the common ASP.NET authentication system.
-The fact, whether the user is authenticated and in which role he is, is determined by the `HttpContext.Current.User` property.
+The fact, whether the user is authenticated and in which role he is, is determined by the `OwinContext.User` property.
 It's the same as in other ASP.NET frameworks.

 ### Restricting Access to ViewModels and ViewModel Methods